 There are four parts to the GMAT: the Analytical Writing Assessment (AWA) essay, an Integrated Reasoning (IR) section, a Quantitative section, and a Verbal section.

-AWA Section: Requires an analysis and critique of the reasoning behind a specific argument that is provided.
-This section measures critical thinking skills and your ability to communicate those in writing.
+This section requires an analysis and critique of the reasoning behind a specific argument that is provided.
+It measures critical thinking skills and your ability to communicate those in writing.

-On the day of the exam, you are given 3 1/2 hours to complete four sections of the exam:
+On the day of the exam, you are given just over 3 hours, not including breaks to complete the four sections of the exam:

 - AWA: 30 minutes to write an essay on one topic.